-Sheldon Bilsker, HT, RCC is the Director and founder of Orca Institute, Canada's longest running hypnotherapy school.
+Sheldon Bilsker, HT, RCC is the Director and founder of Orca Institute, Canada's longest running and only Designated hypnotherapy school.

 You can contact him at 604-808-3703

 Recently I posted an article

 related to the impending psychotherapy act in Ontario which will go into effect in December 2019.
 In this article, I will focus on what could possibly happen in BC.
 I'm basing my information on approximately 22 years of being involved with this issue off and on in my impression of the current situation in this province including developments over the past few years in Fact BC.
 Please understand that what follows is an educated guess.
 No one really knows exactly how things will look if legislation does occur in BC but from certain factors, it is possible to draw some possible conclusions.

 In a previous article, I gave a brief history of the events leading up to where we are now so I will focus on the current situation and how I view it.